 Our doctors use the most advanced imaging and surgical techniques to treat children with conditions affecting the brain and central nervous system.
 In 2013, U.S. News & World Report magazine ranked Children's Neurosurgery program one of the best in the country.
 Learn more about conditions we treat.

-Seattle Children’s is the only hospital in the Pacific Northwest offering selective dorsal rhizotomy.
+Seattle Children’s is the only hospital in the Pacific Northwest to combine SDR surgery with comprehensive inpatient rehabilitation.

 On staff since September 2003

 Meet the Neurosurgery team.